VIK2395/Rabbitmq/README.md

   ![image](https://github.com/VIK2395/Rabbitmq/assets/50545334/ff73c551-5854-4f76-a8f9-daf5e30296be)

+  **Individual Consumer Queues**: If each consumer has its own queue and receives a copy of the message, then a NACK from one consumer won’t affect the others.
+Each queue operates independently, so other consumers can still process their copies of the message, and only the consumer that NACKed it will be impacted.

 - __Request-Reply__\
   The idea is simle, organaze a response/reply to a request.\
   Sending/publishing a request, the client needs to spesify its reply queue name which it listens to; with extra property __ReplyTo__ = QueueName;\